 We have read the Small Animal by-laws, rules, and regulations and fully understand them.
 Weagree to abide by them.
 These by-laws, rules, and regulations are in addition to the Jackson County Fair Book rules.

-ckson County Fair Book rules.

-e Fair must sign and return this form to the eligible to show at fair.
+Each member that will be showing animals at the Fair must sign and return this form to the Superintendents during check-in at the fair to be eligible to show at fair.

-Member Signature